 Swallowtail Farm is located north of Alachua, along a fertile ridge of highland soil that crests the spine of Florida.
 We have crafted the farm as a model of sustainability and fine land stewardship, with a focus on appropriate scale, conservation of resources, and nature-produced fertility.
 No synthetic fertilizers, pesticides, herbicides or other chemicals will ever touch our fields or your food.

 Noah Shitama was blessed with the arrival of his son Rain just a couple of years after graduating from Emory University.
 He was planting gardens and native landscapes for folks around Gainesville at the time, and felt further driven to provide better nourishment for his children.
-Inspired by the mentorship of Patrick Ross at Sandhill Farm, and after traveling the country with his family to visit and learn from farms near and far afield, he founded Swallowtail Farm in the Spring of 2009, hoping to complement the simultaneous effort of helping to establish a community-owned grocery, Citizens Co-op.
+Inspired by the mentorship of Patrick Ross at Sandhill Farm, and after traveling the country with his family to visit and learn from farms near and far afield, he founded Swallowtail Farm in the Spring of 2009.
 It is his dream in practice that Swallowtail Farm becomes a model of authentic sustainability, a place of deep learning and healing, a source of true nourishment, and a reflection of the community that it serves.

 Joelle Jaskiel came to Swallowtail in 2014 as an apprentice interested in working with animals and quickly demonstrated herself as a quick learner, strong leader, and dedicated steward of the land and all its creatures.
 Now, Joelle manages the farm’s flock of laying hens, and co-manages our pigs, sheep, and cows.
 She also manages our Farm to Table dinner series, assists with all types of field work, and helps teach our crew of apprentices each season.
 She is a lady of many talents, and an amazing farmer.